-Published on: February 21, 2021
+Published on: November 21, 2022

-The city asked that we install the windows using an AAMA approved window installation method or install them to the window manufacturers recommended window installation directions.
-OK Great!
-But the client does not want the siding replaced only the windows and does not want to pay the extra money for a cut out and trim job nor does he want to have to paint.
+The challenge we faced was that the client didn’t want the siding replaced when replacing the windows and does not want to pay the extra money for a cut-out and trim job.
+The building owner did not want to have to paint.

 Read the latest articles about windows.